cudbg/researchsetup/README.md

           (Consider previous attempts, alternatives, assumptions you rely on, etc)

           1. Library Y[1] proposed technique Y to run programs faster.
              It works really well, however they don't work for mail servers, web servers and databases, which are important cases that affect the users described above.

           2. Project W[2] say that multi-threading is not needed if developers use a new chip.
              However the chip doesn't actually exist yet

-          3. Developers make their programs faster by using tricks D, E, F.[3,4,5]
+          3. Developers speed up their programs using D, E, F.[3,4,5]
              Turns out they are special cases of our library

-          4. Projects L, K [6,7] have used variations of our technique XXX in other domains and look, they worked.
+          4. Projects L,K[6,7]  used variations of technique XXX in other domains.
+             Look, they worked!
 We needed to extend these ideas to make it work for our library.

 * How do you know if the project succeeded?
   * What do you need to be measuring (aka the x and y axes of a graph)